Sara0x62/BunnyBot2/README.md

 You will want to make a new file inside the commands folder 'anything.py'.
 Then do a simple copy-paste from the template file and then replace all "__TEMPLATE__" occurences within your new file Do note; these files have to be a .py file and nesting more folders inside the 'commands' folder is not supported!

+### Configuration
+To have this bot run locally simply use the example config to make a "config.ini" file Keep it inside the BunnyBot folder, you might to check which Token and Client ID it's loading in "BunnyBot.py" This is located near the start of the file at the `# Loading Config`

 ### gifs folder